luxetobscura/luxetobscura.github.io/_posts/2022-08-05-add-adgroupmember-timespan.md

 ---
 layout: post
-title: ":clock: Add-ADGroupMember and Time-Based AD Group Membership"
+title: ":clock3: Add-ADGroupMember and Time-Based AD Group Membership"
 date: 2022-08-05
 ---
-I learned the hard way that time-based AD group membership must last for at least one millisecond.
+Did you know that time-based AD group membership has to last for at least one millisecond?
 Here's how I found out.

 ## Active Directory Privileged Access Management